-Absolute This option tracks the current cursor location in absolute coordinates (relative to point established but in a polar format (distance and angle).
+Absolute This option tracks the current cursor location in absolute coordinates (relative to $0,0,0$ ).
+Relative This option tracks the current cursor location in coordinates relative to the last point established but in a polar format (distance and angle).
 This option appears only if a point has been established, such as when the first point of a Line has been designated.

-Relative This option tracks the current cursor location in coordinates relative to the last

-Geographic Use this option when you have set a geographic location in the drawing (see than continuously tracking the current location of the cursor.
+Geographic Use this option when you have set a geographic location in the drawing ( Geographiclocation command).
+Specific This option displays the coordinates only when you click to select a point rather than continuously tracking the current location of the cursor.